ccampo133/akka_streams_vs_rx_reactor/README.md

 of stream processing.
 I couldn't google up anything that would confirm or deny it.

 ## Summary:
-In this write up I went through various features of 2 API designs of reactive streams available for _Java_.
+In this write up I went through various features of 2 API designs of 3 reactive streams specification implementations available for _Java_.

 _Project Reactor_ is easier to start with.
 The documentation, community support, and a lot of examples everywhere make learning a good experience.
 Also since